-There are a lot of questions after a car or truck wreck.
-If you're reading this, it is likely that someone you love was injured in a truck wreck somewhere in Texas, and you're looking for answers.
+There are a lot of questions after a car or truck crash.
+If you're reading this, it is likely that someone you love was injured in a truck crash somewhere in Texas, and you're looking for answers.

-Here's Why Trucking Wrecks in Texas Are Different:
+Here's Why A Texas Truck Crash Is Different:

-- Interstate trucking means more traffic.
 Not only are commercial trucks more dangerous than other vehicles, there are also a lot of them.
 Due to the number of interstate highways surrounding Dallas-especially I-20, I-30, I-35, I-75 and I-635, Northern Texans are surrounded by an enormous amount of daily truck traffic.
-If you're looking for a Colleyville collision attorney to handle your Texas truck wreck case, you're not alone: with the sheer number of semi collisions that occur on Loop 820 and collisions due to logginfaceg trucks on 114, a truck wreck on your daily commute seems more likely every day.
+If you're looking for an attorney to handle your Texas truck wreck case, you're not alone: with the sheer number of semi collisions that occur on Loop 820 and other local freeways, and collisions due to 18-wheelers on 114, a truck wreck on your daily commute seems more likely every day.

 Commercial vehicles are also governed by their own set of laws.
 Due to trucking laws and regulations, filing insurance claims against semi truck drivers is complicated and often frustrating.
 Our attorneys can help guide you through this process, leaving you free to begin healing.

 Why Are There So Many Collisions Involving an 18-Wheeler?

 The disproportionate size of an 18-wheeler, when compared to a typical passenger car, can pose a serious threat to the safety of everyday drivers.
 A collision with one of these behemoths can send a car spinning into traffic as if it were a child’s toy.

 In 2018, according to the latest statistics from the Federal Motor Carrier Safety Administration (FMCSA):

 - 4,415 large truck crashes resulted in a fatality

 - 107,000 large truck crashes resulted in an injury